tuyojr/CG7/README.md

     }
     ```

-4. Next, build the django image and running it in a container using `docker compose up -d`.
+4. Next, build the django image and run it in a container using `docker compose up -d`.

 5. The database is created alongside the django application.
 Next we may need to rerun certain commands to ensure our application runs smoothly.
     - log into the database container `docker exec container_name /bin/bash`.
 While in the container: